VirusTotal/yara/docs/modules/lnk.rst

 An optional string that specifies the location of the icon to be used when displaying a shell link item in an icon view.

 *Example: icon_location == "C\\x00:\\x00\\\\x00P\\x00r\\x00o\\x00g\\x00r\\x00a\\x00m\\x00 \\x00F\\x00i\\x00l\\x00e\\x00s\\x00\\\\x00P\\x00e\\x00a\\x00Z\\x00i\\x00p\\x00\\\\x00r\\x00e\\x00s\\x00\\\\x00i\\x00c\\x00o\\x00n\\x00s\\x00\\\\x00p\\x00e\\x00a\\x00z\\x00i\\x00p\\x00_\\x00n\\x00e\\x00w\\x00.\\x00i\\x00c\\x00l\\x00"*

+.. c:type:: console_data
+The ConsoleDataBlock structure specifies the display settings to use when a link target specifies an application that is run in a console window.

+    .. c:member:: block_size
+    The block size of this structure.

+    .. c:member:: block_signature
+    The signature of the block, which will be equal to lnk.ConsoleDataBlockSignature.

+    .. c:member:: fill_attributes
+    An unsigned integer that specifies the fill attributes that control the foreground and background text colors in the console window.
+The following bit definitions can be combined to specify 16 different values each for the foreground and background color:

+        .. c:member:: FOREGROUND_BLUE
+        .. c:member:: FOREGROUND_GREEN
+        .. c:member:: FOREGROUND_RED
+        .. c:member:: FOREGROUND_INTENSITY
+        .. c:member:: BACKGROUND_BLUE
+        .. c:member:: BACKGROUND_GREEN
+        .. c:member:: BACKGROUND_RED
+        .. c:member:: BACKGROUND_INTENSITY

+    *Example: lnk.console_data.fill_attributes & lnk.FOREGROUND_BLUE*

+    .. c:member:: popup_fill_attributes
+    An unsigned integer that specifies the fill attributes that control the foreground and background text color in the console window popup.
+The values are the same as for the FillAttributes field.

+    .. c:member:: screen_buffer_size_x
+    A signed integer that specifies the horizontal size (X axis), in characters, of the console window buffer.

+    .. c:member:: screen_buffer_size_y
+    A signed integer that specifies the vertical size (Y axis), in characters, of the console window buffer.

+    .. c:member:: window_size_x
+    A signed integer that specifies the horizontal size (X axis), in characters, of the console window.

+    .. c:member:: window_size_y
+    A signed integer that specifies the vertical size (Y axis), in characters, of the console window.

+    .. c:member:: window_origin_x
+    A signed integer that specifies the horizontal coordinate (X axis), in pixels, of the console window origin.

+    .. c:member:: window_origin_y
+    A signed integer that specifies the vertical coordinate (Y axis), in pixels, of the console window origin.

+    .. c:member:: font_size
+    An unsigned integer that specifies the size, in pixels, of the font used in the console window.
+The two most significant bytes contain the font height and the two least significant bytes contain the font width.
+For vector fonts, the width is set to zero.

+    .. c:member:: font_family
+    An unsigned integer that specifies the family of the font used in the console window.
+This value must be comprised of a font family and a font pitch.
+The values for the font family are as follows:

+        .. c:member:: FF_DONTCARE
+        .. c:member:: FF_ROMAN
+        .. c:member:: FF_SWISS
+        .. c:member:: FF_MODERN
+        .. c:member:: FF_SCRIPT
+        .. c:member:: FF_DECORATIVE

+    A bitwise OR of one or more of the following font-pitch bits is added to the font family from the previous values:

+        .. c:member:: TMPF_NONE
+        .. c:member:: TMPF_FIXED_PITCH
+        .. c:member:: TMPF_VECTOR
+        .. c:member:: TMPF_TRUETYPE
+        .. c:member:: TMPF_DEVICE

+    .. c:member:: font_weight
+    An unsigned integer that specifies the stroke weight of the font used in the console window.

+    .. c:member:: face_name
+    A 32-character Unicode string that specifies the face name of the font used in the console window.

+    .. c:member:: cursor_size
+    An unsigned integer that specifies the size of the cursor, in pixels, used in the console window.

+    .. c:member:: full_screen
+    An unsigned integer that specifies whether to open the console window in full-screen mode.

+    .. c:member:: quick_edit
+    An unsigned integer that specifies whether to open the console window in QuickEdit mode.

+    .. c:member:: insert_mode
+    An unsigned integer that specifies insert mode in the console window.

+    .. c:member:: auto_position
+    An unsigned integer that specifies auto-position mode of the console window.

+    .. c:member:: history_buffer_size
+    An unsigned integer that specifies the size, in characters, of the buffer that is used to store a history of user input into the console window

+    .. c:member:: number_of_history_buffers
+    An unsigned integer that specifies the number of history buffers to use.

+    .. c:member:: history_no_dup
+    An unsigned integer that specifies whether to remove duplicates in the history buffer.

+    .. c:member:: color_table
+    A table of 16 32-bit, unsigned integers specifying the RGB colors that are used for text in the console window.
+The values of the fill attribute fields FillAttributes and PopupFillAttributes are used as indexes into this table to specify the final foreground and background color for a character.